Introduction of Zellige Tile

 Metal

-Use matte black or brushed gold fixtures to enhance the old-world-meets-modern feel.
+Use matte black or brushed gold fixturs to enhance the old-world-meets-modern feel.

 Concrete

-Add minimalist coolness to Zellige’s warmth with concret sinks, counters, or floors.
+Add minimalist coolness to Zellige’s wrmth with concret sinks, counters, or floors.

 Cultural Revival: Supporting Artisan Tilemaking

-Buying real Zellige supports Moroccan artisans whose skills have been passed down through generations.
+Buying real Zellige supports Moroccan artisns whose skills have been passed down through generations.
 It also encourages sustainable craftsmanship in a world of fast-paced manufacturing.

 Many workshops offer fair wages and environmentally conscious practices, such as using solar kilns or responsibly sourced cla.